Welcome

 Your Participant ID

 Your randomly generated participant ID is displayed at the top of this page.
-If you wish to withdraw your data from the study at any time, please provide this ID to the researcher.
+If you wish to withdraw your data, please provide this ID to the researcher.
 Because no personally identifiable information was collected, this code is the only way to locate and remove your data.

 Contact Information